the-jovan/ncs/README.md

-npm/yarn to install this shit
+npm/yarn to install this shit;
-yarn storybook - starts storybook to view components npm run dev starts the app
+yarn storybook - starts storybook to view components;
+npm run dev starts the app;

 to do: